hacss/hacss.github.io/src/plugins-guide.md

 would typically leverage.

 ### Core Plugins
-Hacss syntax is embedded in HTML classes.
+Hacss rule syntax is embedded in HTML classes.
 Because HTML classes are delimited by whitespace, it is not possible to include whitespace in the syntax directly.
-The core plugins address this limitation by adding whitespace as needed within the value of each generated declaration.
+The core plugins address this limitation by adding whitespace as needed within the value of each declaration.

 #### `space`
 Sometimes, it is necessary to use whitespace explicitly, particularly for